pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

              -rw-r--r-- 1 root root  1443 Aug 12 02:26 _sysjournal.epoch3.container3.file1

    ```
-   We can see from the above listing that `_sysjournal.epoch3.container3.file1` is the latest journal file created.
+   We can see from the above listing that `_sysjournal.epoch3.container3.file1` is the latest Journal file created.
    Copy over this file to a separate directory of your choice.

-4) Identify the latest journal snapshot for the affected container.
-One can identify the latest journal snapshot by simply listing all the
+4) Identify the latest Journal Snapshot for the affected Container.
+One can identify the latest Journal Snapshot by simply listing all the
-   journal files for the affected container.
-Before listing make sure we are in the same directory `\mnt\tier2\_system\containers`
+   Journal files for the affected container.
+Before listing make sure we are in the same directory `/mnt/tier2/_system/containers`
    and can run the below command. e.g:
    ```
          ls -ltr | grep container3 | grep snapshot